DamianKJKujawski/MicroOS/README.md

 Risks Associated with the CreateRemoteThread Function in Windows:

 Introduction:
 The CreateRemoteThread function is a powerful tool in the Windows operating system, allowing the creation of threads within the address space of another process.
 Despite its positive uses in low-level programming, this function carries potential security risks.
-This essay will discuss the dangers associated with the CreateRemoteThread function and its potential impact on system security.

 Arguments: